 This mantra applies to any subject.
 Our goal is to educate, not to correct.
 And written feedback does a poor job of teaching.

-Explaining, in writing, how to factor a polynomial or fix a dangling modifier is a massive waste of time.
+Giving written feedback on how to factor a polynomial or fix a dangling modifier is a massive waste of time.
 Even if the student reads this, they probably won’t process it.
 They’ve heard it and seen it before.
 And they still made the mistake.

 Limit feedback to a few bullet points per assignment.
 And instead of fixing their mistakes, show students where the mistakes are.
 Then, have them reflect on their mistakes and make corrections as a class activity.